patagonaa/surron-light-bee/bms_comm/README.md

 | `57` | `8301` | `48`  | `0C` | `0000000000000080000000` | `AF` |
 | `57` | `8301` | `48`  | `0C` | `4B63F20000000080000000` | `4F` |
 | `57` | `8301` | `4B`  | `02` | `00`                     | `28` |

+## Misc

+### Bus Controller

+My theory is, that the controller/ESC is the bus controller (only bus member that can send without being asked to), the battery responds to requests and the display only reads.
+Points in case:
+- responses (`47`) stop when battery is detached (requests and unsolicited messages keep on going)
+- unsolicited messages (`57`) contain the data received in the responses with a slight delay
+- unsolicited messages (`57`) contain multiple parameters (like battery percentage, battery voltage, status, etc.), which suggest those messages are aimed at the display.

+### Sleep Modes
+The BMS seems to have two sleep modes:

+- RS485 off
+    - happens after around 3 seconds, RS485 termination/pullup/pulldown is turned off and BMS takes some time / a few tries until it responds
+    - can be reenabled via RS485 communication, 60V input, button press or battery charging
+- standby
+    - happens after some minutes/hours
+    - can be reenabled with 60V input, button press or battery charging (though not via RS485)

+### Oddities
+- When the BMS display is on (60V input active, button pressed or charging), the BMS takes pretty long to respond sometimes (normal: ~10ms, when display is on: ~80ms, maybe longer), likely because the microcontroller is busy updating the display.
+- When waking the BMS up (even just from the ~3s RS485 timeout), The RTC value is outdated and only changes to the correct value after a second or so.
+- BMS only seems to update its internal values every second or so, polling more often than that works, but does not really do anything.

 ## Parameter Reverse Engineering
 ### Bike sniffing (see dumps under `./dumps`)